KASTAZWA_:

 His death was beautifully represented by Henry Wallis in “The death of Chatterton” (Tate Britain, 1856).
 Chatterton was very inspiring between many artists, Serge Gainsbourg remembered him with the song “Chatterton”.

-VI.
+VIII.
 Bloomsbury Group

 Prominent during the first half of the 20 century, the Bloomsbury group was a group of upper class poets and thinkers that became influential also for today's society, focusing on topics like feminism, pacifism and sexuality prioritizing individual pleasure and personal relationships.
 One of the most well-known figures between the members of the group was certainly Virginia Woolf.

-VII.
+IX.
 What should we do for rent?

-The Camden Town Group was contemporary to the Bloomsbury group to some extent, but it was mostly related to painting.
+The Camden Town Group was contemporary to the Bloomsbury group but it was mostly related to painting.
 Sources of inspiration were mostly the works of Van Gogh and Gauguin and the topics were often referring to scenes of everyday life as can be seen in “Camden Town Murder” (1906-1909) by one of the most famous exponents of the movement, Walter Sickert.
 Furthermore, Walter Sickert could have been the mysterious identity behind the serial killer Jack the Ripper and his victims could potentially be the subjects of his paintings.

 london_7